 It’s not every day you find $45,000.
 But that’s exactly what happened to Fiona, after being reunited with lost super from a previous job.
-Fiona’s not alone: as of June 2020, Australians had amassed almost $13.8 billion in lost and unclaimed super1.
+Fiona’s not alone: As of June 2023, Australians had amassed almost $16 billion in lost and unclaimed super1.
 Some of that might be yours.
-Read Fiona’s story and how you could find lost super.
+Discover Fiona’s story and how you could find lost super.

-As a busy mother of two, retirement and super weren’t high on Fiona’s list of concerns.
+As a busy mother of 2, retirement and super weren’t high on Fiona's' list of concerns.
 However, when she heard during an AustralianSuper-run seminar that older and middle-aged women are the highest growing proportion of homeless people, she sat up and took notice.

 ‘As you become older you become less employable.
-And your super’s already been reduced because you’ve been out of the workforce for a period of time with children,’ she explains.
+Your super’s already been reduced because you’ve been out of the workforce for a period of time with children,’ she explains.
+We spoke with Fiona in January 2018.

 Consider your financial future carefully

 Fiona has had a diverse career.
-She’s worked for Australia Post, completed studies in naturopathy and remedial massage, worked in massage at a Broome football club, and later transitioned into an executive assistant role with the Western Australian state government.
-Fiona also took six months of unpaid leave to work full-time as a carer, looking after her mother.
+She’s worked for Australia Post, in massage at a Broome football club, and later transitioned into an executive assistant role with the Western Australian state government.
+However, she endured change and uncertain economic circumstances while raising her daughters, both now in their 20s.

-Fiona urges other women to consider their financial future carefully, particularly if you’ve changed jobs or taken time off work – whether for a career break, to raise a family, or care for someone.
+Fiona also took 6 months of unpaid leave to work full time as a carer, to look after her mother.
+While she always aimed to return to full-time work one day, Fiona urges other women to consider their financial future carefully.
+Particularly if you’ve changed jobs or taken time off work – whether for a career break, to raise a family, or care for someone.
 ‘I tell everyone I come across to do a lost super search.
 Make sure that you’re going to make a conscious effort to cover your expenses once work has gone for you,’ she says.

 EXPLORE: SUPER TIPS FOR A CAREER BREAK